mel-project/docs.melproject.org/developer-guides/run-a-full-node/basic-replica-node.md

 [2022-12-12T16:40:48Z DEBUG melnode::storage::storage] applied block 19 of length 215 in 0.48ms (insert 0.13ms)
 ```

+{% hint style="warning" %}
+There is an optional flag `--index-coins` that is recommended.
+Certain coin-related RPCs will be disabled if this flag is not set.
+Do note that the indexer will take up extra memory.
+{% endhint %}

 It will take _quite_ a long time to synchronize all the blocks from the network (usually, around half a day or so).

 ### Participating in peering